 Close your eyes

 Take long, deep breaths and focus on the air filling and leaving your lungs.
-Try not to allow thoughts or stresses to enter your brain, however, if they do, be patient with yourself, allow them to pass by, and refocus on your breathing.
+Try to avoid letting any thoughts or stresses enter your mind.
+However, if they do, be patient with yourself and let them pass by.
+Then, refocus your attention on your breathing.

 -